Brian Austin Green Said That He Initially Turned Down Megan Fox, But She Was ‘Relentless’ In Pursuing Him

 The actor revealed this week that he initially rejected sexy starlet Megan Fox when she pursued him.
 As Green said in an appearance on Barstool’s KFC Radio, he met Megan while they were working on an episode of Hope and Faith in 2004 and both felt an immediate spark.

 Even though Green said he felt the attraction as well, it was a difficult time for him personally.
 He had just welcomed a son with actress Vanessa Marcil, and the two had just recently split.
-The age difference was also an issue for Green — he was 32 at the time, while she was just 18.
+The age difference was also an issue for Green; he was 32-years-old at the time, while she was just 18-years-old.

 “I wasn’t looking for a relationship at the time,” Green said.